logosteach/computer-science-1-pubfunnels/unit_001/lesson_002_challenge_problems_solutions.md

+# Unit 001 - Lesson 002

-# Answer Key: Python Shell Challenges
+## Answer Key: Python Shell Challenge Problems

 > **Note**: This key provides **complete, working code** to type line-by-line into the Python Shell (`>>>`).
 > Results shown are **exact expected outputs** (yours may vary slightly by Python version).